z0rc/dotfiles/README.md

 ## Vim

-In order you use all bundled vim plugins, please install vim (or neovim) with python, ruby and perl support built-in.
+In order you use all bundled vim plugins, please install vim with python, ruby, perl and lua support built-in.
+Also it's strongly recommended to use Vim 8.0 or newer, as it provides async features required by some plugins.

 Debian/Ubuntu:
 ```